Gibberlings3/Documentation/readmes/readme.c#endlessbg1.english.txt

 After Sarevok's Death, the exit of the Undercity will skip the Thieves' Maze once and lead directly into the Thieves' Guild.
 After going in that direction once, the normal entrances will be reactivated so that the Thieves' Maze can be visited normally after that.

-14 Korlasz' Dungeon is in BG1
+14 Korlasz' Dungeon is in BG1 (SoD/EET Only)
 -----------------------------------
 This component moves Korlasz' Tomb into the BG1 part of the game.
 It transports the group into the dungeon after Belt told the PC to come along to hear the details of pursuing Sarevok last follower.
 The dungeon can be left and entered after that at will, and is also available in SoD (Iron Throne building area).